LeoTurnell-Ritson/syntactic-cache/README.md

 Syntactic Cache is a Python library that allows you to automatically create cached properties for methods in your classes, using the syntax of the methods to determine which methods should be cached.

-I.e, methods with the `get_` prefix will have a cached property created for them using the method name without the prefix, this allows for easy refactoring of existing code adding cached properties of functions 'for free'.
+I.e, methods with a given prefix will have a cached property created for them using the method name without the prefix, this allows for easy refactoring of existing code adding cached properties of functions 'for free'.
 The cache is a simple memory cache linked to each instance of the class.

 ## Installation